 Bella Organic & Portland Pumpkin Farm

-Bella Organic on Sauvie Island features a pumpkin patch, corn maze, haunted corn maze, hay rides and petting zoo.
+Bella Organic on Sauvie Island features a pumpkin patch, corn maze, haunted corn maze, hay rides, hay maze, cow train and petting zoo.
 Fall activities will begin on September 3.
 The pumpkin patch will open on September 25.
 Free hayrides to the patch start in October.

 Bella Organic is located at 16205 NW Gillihan Rd. in Portland.
-Tickets are available for purchased online.
 Visit Bella Organic’s website.

 Lee Farms in Tualatin has all of the fun farm activities, including a pumpkin patch, corn maze, hay maze, far animals, slide, tricycles, bounce pillow, jump pad and barrel wagon ride.
 Every year, the farm hosts a fall harvest festival.

 Lee Farms is located at 21975 SW 65th Ave. in Tualatin.
 Online tickets are now available for the Lee Farms Fall Harvest Pumpkin Patch.

 Plumper Pumpkin Patch